 In order to answer why smartwatches are beneficial it’s important to understand what it is.
 A smartwatch is a portable device that is meant to be worn on a wrist.
 A type of wearable, the smartwatch is also seen by many as an extension to a smartphone.

-It has similar features such as touchscreen and a range of apps and sensors to monitor health and fitness activity.
-There are two types of smartwatch that occupies the market; the first being the everyday use type, a device that is designed to replace the traditional watch but relies on a smartphone.
+It has similar features such as a touchscreen and a range of apps and sensors to monitor health and fitness activity.
+There are two types of smartwatch that occupy the market; the first being the everyday use type, a device that is designed to replace the traditional watch but relies on a smartphone.

 The second is the speciality range, designed for specific functions and audiences, for example, a smartwatch for the elderly where the main element is location tracking and safety.
 The speciality watches can be a cross between a phone dependent wearable device and an independent fitness tracker.

-Uptake of the smartwatch had been slow.
+The uptake of the smartwatch had been slow.
 With people not quite sure why smartwatches are beneficial, what to do with them or classifying them as not being necessary because it did everything a smartphone can do.
 However recent statistics show that things may be changing on this front.

 In 2017 sales of smartwatches and fitness trackers was up 16% on 2016.
 The Smartwatch market then saw an increase of 23% on 2016.
 With Apple, Google and Samsung continuing to invest development into the sector the popularity of the smartwatch looks set to carry on.

 If you’re not yet one of the converted, lets us take you through reasons for why wearing a smartwatch is a good idea.